MarselErlan/ai_popup/ai_popup/README.md

 ## 🔧 Browser Extension

-You can also use this as a browser extension:
+The unified browser extension is located in the `ai-form-assistant/` directory.
+See the [Extension README](ai-form-assistant/README.md) for full documentation.

+**Installation:**

-1. Open Chrome and go to `chrome://extensions/`
+1. Open Chrome/Edge and go to `chrome://extensions/`
 2. Enable "Developer mode"
-3. Click "Load unpacked" and select the `ai-popup-extension` folder
+3. Click "Load unpacked" and select the `ai-form-assistant` folder
-4. The extension will work on any website!
+4. Login through the web app dashboard using "Login to Extension"

+**Key Features:**

+- 🧠 AI-powered form filling using your uploaded documents
+- 🔐 Seamless authentication sync with web app
+- 🎯 Advanced field detection and labeling
+- 💫 Modern UI with real-time status indicators
+- 🔄 One-click login from dashboard

 ## 📡 API Endpoints